Muennighoff/vilio/SCORE_REPRO.md

 ## Soft- & Hardware

-I used one NVIDIA Tesla P100, Cuda 10.2 & Python 3 for all purposes.
+I used one NVIDIA Tesla P100, Cuda 10.2, a Linux environment & Python 3 for all purposes.
 A better GPU/multiple-GPUs will significantly speed up things, but I made sure everything works with just those basics.
 Each of the subrepos has its own requirements.txt which can be installed via:
 - `cd vilio/py-bottom-up-attention; pip install -r requirements.txt`